dimisjim/blog/content/about.md

 title = "About me"
 +++

+Hello!
 My name is Kenny Van de Maele, currently [26](. "note to self: add a code snippet to automatically calculate my age so I don't have to update this number in the future") years old.

 I live in the city of [Aalst](https://www.youtube.com/watch?v=drLmRc51Lbw), in Flanders, Belgium.